ylesia-wu/major-outage-prediction/README.md

 ### Accuracy Analysis
 For our fairness assessment, we have categorized the test dataset into two groups: power outages happening in spring or fall and those happening in summer or winter.
 Our primary evaluation metric is accuracy.
 ### Null Hypothesis
-We propose a null hypothesis asserting that our model's accuracy for determining whether an outage is major is roughly equivalent between the two groups, with any observed differences attributable to random variability.
+We propose a null hypothesis asserting that our model's accuracy for determining whether an outage is major is the same between the two groups, with any observed differences attributable to random variability.
 ### Alternative hypothesis
 Conversely, our alternative hypothesis is that the model demonstrates unfairness, and there is a significant difference between the accuracy scores of the two groups.
 ### Test Statistic & Significance level